France, Belgium, the Netherlands, Portugal and Sweden closed their borders to British beef and others were considering following suit.

-Germany said yesterday it wanted the European Union to order a total ban.
-European Commission experts held an emergency meeting in Brussels with Britain's assistant chief veterinary officer, Kevin Taylor, to gather more details of the new evidence that eating beef infected by BSE, or "mad cow disease", could lead to the potentially fatal CJD in humans.
+Germany said yesterday it wanted the EU to order a total ban.
+European Commission experts held an emergency meeting in Brussels with Britain's assistant chief veterinary officer, Kevin Taylor, to gather more details of the new evidence that eating beef infected by BSE, or mad cow disease, could lead to the potentially fatal Creutzfeldt-Jakob Disease in humans.

-At Prime Minister's Question Time in the Commons yesterday, Tony Blair, the Labour leader, challenged John Major over the dangers to children of contracting CJD from infected beef.
-The Prime Minister noticeably stopped short of saying that it was safe to continue feeding them beef.
+At Prime Minister's Question Time in the Commons yesterday, Tony Blair challenged John Major over the dangers to children of contracting CJD from infected beef.
+The Prime Minister noticeably stopped short of saying it was safe to continue feeding them beef.

 Stephen Dorrell, Secretary of State for Health, is expected to make a statement in the Commons on Monday about the risks to children, after SEAC, the independent committee of experts on BSE, has met this weekend.

-The minister, asked about yesterday's revelation in the Independent that its experts had considered recommending the destruction of the 11.8 million- strong national herd, admitted the Government would be prepared to take this drastic step, if necessary.
+The minister, asked about yesterday's revelation in the Independent that its health experts had considered recommending the destruction of the 11.8 million strong national herd, admitted the Government would be prepared to take this drastic step, if necessary.
 The cost of such action could run to pounds 20bn.

-As beef prices fell heavily at markets and shares in food companies also dipped, the Labour Party accused Mr Dorrell of "failing to come clean" about BSE.
-Alan Milburn, a Labour health spokesman, said Mr Dorrell had failed to disclose all the options his advisers had been considering.
+As beef prices fell heavily at markets and shares in food companies on the Stock Market also dipped, Labour accused Mr Dorrell of"failing to come clean" about BSE.
+Alan Milburn, Shadow Health Minister, said Mr Dorrell had failed to disclose all the options his advisers had been considering.

 "We should be told what options were considered by SEAC; which options were rejected and why; whether the Government believes it is safe to continue feeding beef to children."
-Public concern is so great, Mr Milburn said, that "ministers have a duty to be fully open about the considerations which have so far taken place behind closed doors".Reuse content
+Public concern is so great, said Mr Milburn, that "ministers have a duty to be fully open about the considerations which have so far taken palce behind closed doors."